jwatelet/the-mongoose-den/README.md

 ## Testing

 RSpec and capybara are used.
+Integration test are preferred to test functionalities.
+For that reason capybara is very usefull.

 ## Getting started